Precision ADHD Testing & Cognitive Training for High-Achieving Professionals

 Comprehensive ADHD assessment

-This includes a clinical interview, cognitive testing, and therapeutic feedback.
+You’ll meet with Dr. Stewart for a clinical interview, cognitive testing, and therapeutic feedback.

 One 5-hour session.